jhuintprog/spring2020/finproj/index.md

 * Test the specified classes thoroughly, including unit testing
 * Implement a driver program that allows the user to play the game

+This may seem like a pretty complex project.
+Don't panic!
+The [recommended approach](#recommended-approach) section outlines an approach to getting started, making progress, and finishing the project.

 ### Classes to implement

 You will need to implement the following classes: